-Choose a lighter paint color to further open up the room, or choose a darker paint color to make the room feel cozier.
+Choose a lighter paint color to further open up the room or a darker one to make the room feel cozier.

 Typically, though, painting the walls and ceilings the same color looks better with flat ceilings.

-What If You are Painting the Ceiling a Darker Color Than the Walls?
+What if You Paint the Ceiling a Darker Color Than the Walls?

-If you want to paint your ceiling in a color that is darker than the color of the walls, you’ll be glad to know that this is a great way to provide subtle contrast between the ceiling and walls.
+If you want to paint your ceiling in a color darker than the walls, you’ll be glad to know that this is a great way to provide subtle contrast between the ceiling and walls.

-You can also use this method to make a high-contrast appearance in a room with plain white walls.
+This method can make a high-contrast appearance in a room with plain white walls.

-When you paint the ceiling a darker color than the walls, it is important to pick a color that is only two or three shades darker than the color of the wall.
+However, it’s essential to pick a color for the ceiling that is only two or three shades darker than the color of the wall.